qandries/Bataille-Cards-Game-/README.md

 This project was made during a lesson on OOP with python.

-You lauch the code with start.py only on terminal.
+You launch the code with start.py only on terminal.